LucaDal/Logic-Tester-/README.md

 ## Download:
-To use the app download the LogicTester.jar then go into the command prompt and digit: java -jar yourAbsolutPath\LogicTester.jar ex. ->                                     java -jar C:\Users\Luca\Download\LogicTester.jar
+To use the app download the LogicTester.jar then go into the command prompt and digit: java -jar yourAbsolutPath\LogicTester.jar for exemple: java -jar C:\Users\Luca\Download\LogicTester.jar